-4.4 Model Optimization
+4.5 Model Optimization

 Figure 9 shows the base performance of SATIQ.
-This model has been trained and tested on the problem of differentiating satellites in the dataset, in order to achieve better performance later on when identifying adversaries in an attack scenario.
-Results in this section are primarily to assess relative performance and fine-tune the system.
+In this section, models are trained and tested on the problem of differentiating satellites in the dataset, in order to achieve better performance later on when identifying adversaries in an attack scenario.
+Results in this section are primarily to assess relative performance and finetune the system.
 When assessing performance, we focus on two key metrics: